-Here are some of the top Indianapolis schools offering training, including Certstaffix Training (68 courses), ONLC Training Centers (62 courses), and Project Management Academy (2 courses).
+Here are some of the top Indianapolis schools offering training, including Certstaffix (68 courses), Eleven Fifty Academy (9 courses), and iD Tech (3 courses).

 Butler University offers part-time data analytics and web development courses at Butler University’s Indianapolis campus.
-Throughout the 24-week boot camp, students will also have access to career-planning services like technical interview training, virtual tech panels, and portfolio reviews.
 The bootcamps are offered through the Butler Executive Education in partnership with Trilogy Education Services.

 This course provides an introduction to Quickbooks Basic Edition.
 This program uses live, online, instructor-led workshops so that students can learn from anywhere.
 In 1 day, students will learn how to use Quickbooks for processing payments, setting up inventory, working with lists, sending invoices, and managing bank accounts.
 Students will benefit from collaboration with other students in the online lab environment.